-Apart from being delicious, prawns are packed with minerals and vitamins essential for the mommy-to-be.
+Apart from being delicious, prawns are packed with minerals and vitamins essential for mommies-to-be.

-- Packed with Proteins: Prawns are an excellent source of proteins during pregnancy.
+Prawns are an excellent source of proteins during pregnancy.
 Protein-rich foods help in stabilising blood sugar levels and keep gestational diabetes in check.
-Being low in calories and fat content, prawns will help you gain healthy muscle weight and not make you overweight.
+Being low in calories and fat content, prawns will help you gain healthy muscle mass.

-- Rich in other Nutrients: Prawns contain nutrients that are readily absorbed by our body and essential for our body to protect and heal itself.
-Selenium is an antioxidant that helps fight cell-damage and protects against certain cancers.
+Prawns contain nutrients that are readily absorbed by our body and essential for our body to protect and heal itself.
+Selenium is an antioxidant that helps fight cell damage and protects against certain cancers.
 Amino acids help regenerate new cells and repair damaged cells.
-Asaxanthin has anti-inflammatory and anti-aging properties.
+Astaxanthin has anti-inflammatory and anti-ageing properties.
 Prawns are rich in all these nutrients.

-- Low in Calories: During pregnancy, it is essential to gain healthy weight and get adequate nutrition.
-Prawns are low in calories and thus a healthier choice to add nutrition without adding unnecessary fat.
+During pregnancy, it is essential to gain healthy weight and get adequate nutrition.
+Prawns are low in calories and, thus, a healthier choice to add nutrition without consuming unnecessary fat.

 As we just discussed, consuming prawns during pregnancy has several health benefits.
 However, it is still recommended that you check for the risks associated with consumption of prawns or any seafood with your doctor.
 If you are still unsure, start with small amounts and see how your body reacts to it.
 Your diet can then be changed accordingly.
 In any case, practice moderation and do not go overboard with any food.
-If your body accepts it, prawns and pregnancy can be a delicious combination.
-They can be very nutritious and healthy for both you and your baby.
+If your body accepts it, prawns can be very nutritious and healthy for both you and your baby.

 Some pregnant women may face the risk of prawn allergy during pregnancy.
 Here are some risks associated with prawns during pregnancy and information on whether you need to be on your guard: